-Doctors that own their own practice can generally qualify for most small business loans because of their high earning potential, strong net worth, and the business’s stable revenue.
-An SBA loan will typically give a medical practice low rates with the lowest monthly payment of most term loans.
-However, an SBA loan requires a lengthy application process, large amounts of documentation, and multiple layers of approvals from your lender.
-Alternative small business lenders can get you funded for medical practice loans much more quickly with far less paperwork.
+Doctors who own their own practice can generally qualify for most medical practice loans because of their high earning potential, strong net worth, and stable revenue.
+An SBA loan will typically give a doctor the lowest monthly payment of most term loans.
+However, alternative small business lenders can get you funded for medical practice loans quicker and with less paperwork.

-Our thanks to OnDeck, who sponsored this article.
-If you can’t wait for the 2-3 months for an SBA loan or don’t want to deal with all the paperwork, consider a short-term loan from OnDeck.
-OnDeck offers prime borrowers rates as low as 9.99% and can get you funded in as fast as 1 day.
-Apply for up to $500K with a simple online application.
+If you can’t wait for the 2-3 months for an SBA loan or don’t want to deal with all the paperwork, consider a short-term loan from OnDeck, who sponsored this article.
+OnDeck offers prime borrowers rates as low as 6.99% and can get you funded in as fast as 1 day.
+Apply online for up to $500K.

 SBA Loans vs Alternative Loans for Doctors

-Medical Practice Loans: SBA vs Alternative Business Loans
+Medical Practice Financing: SBA Loans vs Alternative Loans

 - Prequalification: 1 Week